jboliv01/react-portfolio/posts/de-zc-w1.md

 Lets break down this Dockerfile.
 Firstly, we are using the base image for python version 3.9.1, which is essentially a pre-built python environment that will be installed & ready to use in our container.

-Secondly, we are installing `wget` which is a utility for downloading files for the web.
-If you recall back to our ingestion script, you'll notice we used this library to download our CSV file.
+Secondly, we are installing `wget`, a utility for downloading files for the web.
+If you recall back to our ingestion script, you'll notice we used `wget` to download our CSV file.

 Next, we are using `pip` (a python library to install packages) to install the libraries we need for our ingestion script to run, such as pandas, sqlaclhemy, etc.